tomcoso/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock Paper Scissors project from The Odin Project

+I followed problem solving standards for the first time, below is the notes I took before I started coding, there is a planing phase and some pseudocode to divide into subproblems (raw view preferable).

+Along the way I found out better ways of getting the same outcome, that had less potential problems.

+What I learned from this project:

+-Pick a random value from an array

+-Use the switch statement with multiple conditions per case

+-Use for loops

+-Use a main function to exit the script if needed

+-Manage variables across different stacks

 1- create rock paper and scissors variables and associate them with number 1-3 2- Create a function that generates a random value between 1-3 3- create a function that compares a computer value versus player's value